January 21, 2020

 * It’s all about compliance.
 The problem with PBIS, a Skinnerian school-based program, isn’t just its manipulative and ultimately ineffective technique but its basic objective.
 The reason for its failure to help students become critical thinkers or members of a caring community isn’t that its implementation is flawed.
 It’s that PBIS and similar programs aren’t trying to promote those qualities.
 Their goal is to make students do what they’re told.
 By the same token (so to speak), ABA does not exist to do what’s best for the children themselves, to meet their needs and honor their preferences.
 Its goal is to extinguish behaviors that make the people around them uncomfortable.
 What’s candidly called “compliance training” — often preceded by the adjective “errorless” — is an integral feature of ABA.
 If a child cries or resists doing what she’s told, the trainer is told to persist lest her “inappropriate” behavior be inadvertently reinforced.

-If their theory collapses the richness of human experience into measurable behaviors and their practice relies on objectifying children, is it really surprising that the widespread antipathy for ABA expressed by people who have had it done to them doesn’t seem to faze its practitioners and proponents one bit?
+If their theory collapses the richness of human experience into measurable behaviors, and if their practice relies on objectifying children, is it really surprising that the widespread antipathy for ABA expressed by people who have had it done to them doesn’t seem to faze its practitioners and proponents one bit?
 Behaviorists see only behaviors.
 The experience of those to whom they’re doing things is, if you’ll excuse the expression, outside the spectrum of what they’ve been trained to detect and address.6

 * It creates dependence.
 If you devote tens of hours each week to exhaustively and exhaustingly teaching a small child that he gets a reward when he suppresses his own preferences and does exactly what he’s told, you have grievously compromised that child’s nascent sense of autonomy.
 The more you control him — even with the sugar-coated control of positive reinforcement — the more he may come to rely on being controlled.
 This is why many autistic people view ABA as not only distasteful but dangerous.
 A peer-reviewed report in the Journal of Cogent Psychology discussed the inappropriateness of using ABA on children with low verbal skills given the likelihood that they will be left with lifelong passivity and, in particular, “prompt dependence” — that is, an inability to initiate activities after having been trained to wait for a nudge or command.